Gynaecology: Antiquity

-The Kahun Gynaecological Papyrus, dated to about 1800 BC, deals with gynaecological diseases, fertility, pregnancy, contraception, etc. The text is divided into thirty-four sections, each dealing with a specific problem and containing diagnosis and treatment; no prognosis is suggested.
+The Kahun Gynaecological Papyrus, dated to about 1800 BC, deals with gynaecological diseases, fertility, pregnancy and contraception.
+The text is divided into thirty-four parts, each dealing with a specific problem and containing diagnosis and treatment; no prognosis is suggested.
 Treatments are non-surgical, consisting of applying medicines to the affected body part or delivering medicines orally.
 During this time, the womb was sometimes seen as the source of problems manifesting in other body parts.

-Ayurveda, an Indian traditional medical system, also provides details about concepts and techniques related to gynaecology, addressing fertility, childbirth complications, and menstrual disorders among other things.
-These writings provide a post and prenatal care, integrating lifestyle practices, meditations and yoga, and a dietary regime for overall well-being.
+Ayurveda, an Indian traditional medical system, also provides details about concepts and techniques related to gynaecology, addressing fertility, childbirth complications, and menstrual disorders amongst other things.

 The Hippocratic Corpus contains several gynaecological treatises dating to the 5th and 4th centuries BC.
-Aristotle is another source for medical texts from the 4th century BC with his descriptions of biology primarily found in History of Animals, Parts of Animals, Generation of Animals.
+Aristotle is another source for medical texts from the 4th century BC.
 The gynaecological treatise Gynaikeia by Soranus of Ephesus (1st/2nd century AD) is extant (together with a 6th-century Latin paraphrase by Muscio, a physician of the same school).
-He was the chief representative of the school of physicians known as the "methodists."
+He was the chief representative of the school of physicians known as the "methodists".

 Middle ages and renaissance period

-During the Middle Age midwives dominated women's health concerns through experienced-based knowledge, traditional remedies, and herbal medicines.
-Midwifery was often regarded unscientific and was challenged with the rise of gynaecology as an official medical field.
+During the Middle Ages, midwives dominated women's health concerns through experienced-based knowledge, traditional remedies, and herbal medicines.
+Midwifery was often regarded as unscientific and was challenged with the rise of gynaecology as an official medical field.
 The Renaissance period, 16th century, brought about a resurgence of classical scientific advancements, including the rise of medical advancements in the field of gynaecology and obstetrics.
 Figures like Ambroise Pare were imperative in improving obstetrics techniques during this period.
 Peter Chamberlen developed the forceps, an important surgical tool that transformed childbirth and lessened maternal mortality.